staedi/staedi.github.io/pages/posts/streamlit-asyncio.md

 ---
-title:  "Debugging `RuntimeError: no running event loop` error within Streamlit "
+title:  "Debugging `RuntimeError: Tried to instantiate class '__path__._path', but it does not exist!
+Ensure that it is registered via torch::class_` error within Streamlit "
 date: 2025-05-04
 tag: NLP
 tags: [streamlit, torch, llamaindex, smolagents, asyncio]
-description: A simple workaround to deal with the `RuntimeError: Tried to instantiate class '__path__._path', but it does not exist!
-Ensure that it is registered via torch::class_` with a (possibly) multi-page Streamlit app
+description: A simple workaround to deal with the torch error in Streamlit
 ---